 Of course, you are able to snip the flower stem off with a pair of sharp scissors or gardening snips.
 You do need to make sure to snip at the base of the flower stem right at the joint.

 Follow the stem down to where it is attached to the main plant stem.
-Forgive my gardening nails!
-Manicures just don't stand up to days spent gardening!
+Find the spent plant and just run your fingers down the stalk.

 A closer view of the "V" where the flower stalk and the flower stem meet.
 Just slide your finger and thumb close to where the joint is.
 Below is a closer look.